 As unbelievable as it may be, the end of 2015 is just around the corner.
-Now’s the time to start planning for 2016 and deciding which places you’d like to visit.
+Now’s the time to start planning for 2016 and deciding which best places to visit in 2016 you’d like to explore.
 Whether you’re an expert traveler or a newbie, there’s no better moment than now to begin designing your travel bucket list for next year!
-From Iceland’s awe-inspiring landscapes to Greece’s captivating Spetses Island, these are the must-see destinations for 2016!
+From Iceland’s awe-inspiring landscapes to Greece’s captivating Spetses Island, these are the must-see destinations for 2016’s best places to visit!

 [Related: How I Took a Month Off From Work to Travel]